Variety is a defining characteristic in cider.

 We believe that the best ciders are made with cider specific varieties.

 Like wine grapes, cider apples have the tannin, acid, sugar and aromatic precursors necessary to make a complex fermented beverage.
-Unlike wine grapes, these all of these characteristics are rarely contained within one variety.
+Unlike wine grapes, these characteristics are rarely all contained within one variety.

 If you are visiting this page because you are interested in growing cider varieties, we highly recommend Cummins Nursery as a source for trees.